primebie1/DeltaCORE/README.md

 # DeltaCORE
-A Discord.NET Bot, built with .NET Core 3.1.1
+A Discord.NET Bot, built with .NET 8